A Las Palmas penthouse, known locally as an atico, is everyone’s dream property in the city because of the extra light, the views and the quiet.

 When considering a Las Palmas ático, it’s always worth checking what’s between you and the view.
 If there are old buildings that could be developed in the future, you could lose your view and your privacy.
 If you’re planning to rent your penthouse when you are away, building work nearby can also affect your rental yield.

-Get detailed information about building plans for the area in the Town Hall on Tuesday, or ask your local estate agent to check for you.
+Get detailed information about building plans for the area in the Town Hall on Tuesdays, or ask your local estate agent to check for you.

 Is the entire penthouse registered